remrama/lucidsub/README.md

 # lucidsub

-This is code for a project exploring the positive and negative experiences around lucid dreaming.
+This is code for a project exploring positive and negative experiences around lucid dreaming.
 It involves running a content analysis on posts scraped from the [r/LucidDreaming](https://www.reddit.com/r/LucidDreaming/) subreddit.
 The content analysis is qualitative/manual, so code here is for other steps, like scraping/cleaning the data, aggregating the content analysis output, statistics, and visualizations.